Biden touts January jobs report that beat expectations despite Omicron surge | News Channel 3-12

 By Kate Sullivan, CNN

-President Joe Biden on Friday touted the January jobs report released earlier in the morning that was significantly better than what most economists had predicted, given the rapid surge of the Omicron variant of the coronavirus.
+President Joe Biden on Friday touted the January jobs report that was significantly better than what most economists had predicted, given the rapid surge of the Omicron variant of the coronavirus.

 “Our country is taking everything that Covid has to throw at us and we’ve come back stronger,” Biden said, speaking from the White House.

-Note: This story has been updated with additional developments on Friday.